 If SocialApps did indeed invent the game earlier, did they do all they could to protect the IP?
 Many companies in the online social game space do not.

-For an overview of some of the ways that social game companies can protect their IP, see our advisory on “Intellectual Property for Games” as well as our previous post entitled “What You Don’t Know About IP Protection For Social Games Can Hurt You“.
+For an overview of some of the ways that social game companies can protect their IP, see our previous post entitled “What You Don’t Know About IP Protection For Social Games Can Hurt You“.

 As we previously posted, Viacom is appealing to the Second Circuit its summary judgment loss to YouTube (and its parent Google) of a billion-dollar copyright infringement suit.
 Last June, the U.S. District Court for the Southern District of New York ruled that YouTube is entitled to safe harbor protection under the Digital Millennium Copyright Act (“DMCA”) and granted YouTube’s motion for summary judgment on the basis that it did not have sufficient notice of the specific infringements at issue.

 At the crux of the court’s decision was “whether the statutory phrases ‘actual knowledge that the material or an activity using the material on the system or network is infringing,’ and ‘facts or circumstances from which infringing activity is apparent'” in 17 U.S.C. § 512(c)(1)(A)(i) and (ii) mean “a general awareness that there are infringements” as argued by Viacom, or instead mean “actual or constructive knowledge of specific and identifiable infringements of individual items,” as argued by YouTube.
 The court agreed with YouTube’s interpretation, ruling it was supported by both the DMCA’s legislative history and recent case law.